Factbox: Reactions to the death of U.S. evangelist Billy Graham

 "Billy Graham was a consequential leader.
 He had a powerful, captivating presence and a keen mind.
 He was full of kindness and grace.
 His love for Christ and his gentle soul helped open hearts to the Word, including mine."

-- Former President George W. Bush, who said Graham inspired him to seek sobriety, in a statement
+- Former President George W. Bush, who said in a statement that Graham inspired him to seek sobriety

 "Billy Graham was America's pastor ...
 I think Billy touched the hearts of not only Christians, but people of all faiths, because he was such a good man."